ripx80/brewman/Readme.md

 - Recepies: yaml files - converted from mmum (from python to golang)

 - Metric Exporter: Prometheus, NodeExporter and internal
-- Log: logger to console, file, socket?
+- Log: logger to console, file, socket: Yes with MultipleWriter.

 - Tests

-- Set Recipe file as ENV_VAR.
-So you can interact with this recipe. get hops aso.

 - At the moment no comments supported.
 If you set recipe the config will be overwritten.
 Parser dont support preserving comments